webplatform/docs/css/properties/min-height/index.md

 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Takes the same specified value as the property for the element's parent.
+}}{{CSS Property Value
+|Data Type=max-content
+|Description=The narrowest space a box could take while fitting around its contents if none of the soft wrap opportunities within the box were taken.(Space/Punctuation in text are examples of a soft-wrap opportunity).
+Requires CSS Intrinsic & Extrinsic Sizing Module support in browsers.
+}}{{CSS Property Value
+|Data Type=min-content
+|Description=The narrowest measure a box could take that doesn't lead to inline-dimension overflow that could be avoided by choosing a larger measure.
+Roughly, the measure that would fit around its contents if all soft wrap opportunities within the box were taken.
+Requires CSS Intrinsic & Extrinsic Sizing Module support in browsers.
+}}{{CSS Property Value
+|Data Type=fill-available
+|Description=Fill the entire available space of from the containing block (Height minus horizontal margin, border and padding of the containing block).
+Requires CSS Intrinsic & Extrinsic Sizing Module support in browsers.
+}}{{CSS Property Value
+|Data Type=fit-content
+|Description=If the total available space is finite, equals to min(max-content, max(min-content, fill-available)).
+Otherwise, equal to the max-content measure.
+Requires CSS Intrinsic & Extrinsic Sizing Module support in browsers.
 }}
 }}
 {{Examples_Section